How to get from Manila to Boracay

 Manila to Boracay by Ferry

 Travelling by ferry from Manila to Boracay can be quite an adventure.
-If you prefer this, you’ll need to take a bus from Manila to Batangas first.
-From there, you’ll take a ferry to Caticlan and then another ferry to Boracay Island.
+If you’re up for it, you’ll first need to take a bus from Manila to Batangas.
+From there, you’ll catch a ferry to Caticlan, followed by a short boat ride to Boracay Island.

 Step 1: Manila to Batangas by Bus

-Buses are available throughout the day.
-But it’s best to depart from Manila about 4 to 4.5 hours before your ferry trip to allow extra time for any delays.
-Make sure your bus will go all the way to the port!
+It’s best to depart from Manila around 4.5 to 5 hours before your ferry trip to allow extra time for any delays.
+Also, make sure your bus will go all the way to the port!
 Some only park at Batangas City Grand Terminal, which is still 5 km away from the pier.

 You can easily buy your tickets at the bus terminal.
-However, if you’re travelling on a weekend or a holiday, it’s best to pre-book your ride via BookAway.
-Otherwise, you might have to line up for hours and risk arriving late at the port.
+But if you’re travelling on a weekend or a holiday, it’s best to pre-book your ride via BookAway.
+Otherwise, you might end up waiting in line for hours and risk missing your ferry.

 Departure stations

-There are three departure points in Metro Manila.
-You can pick whichever is closest to your hotel.
-It’s worth noting that it’s more convenient to depart from the central bus hub called PITX.
+There are three main departure points in Metro Manila for buses heading directly to Batangas Pier.
+You can choose whichever is closest to your hotel, but the central bus hub PITX is generally the most convenient:

 - Parañaque Integrated Terminal Exchange (PITX), 3.5 km west of Manila Airport

 As long as you board the correct bus, this will take you straight to Batangas Pier.
-From the drop-off point, there should be signs that will point you in the direction of your ferry’s boarding area.
+From the drop-off point, just follow the signs leading to your ferry’s boarding area.

 Step 2: Batangas to Caticlan by Ferry